Gradi/PasswordTrainer/README.md

 #Password Trainer#
-Did you just make a complex password and don't know how to remember it?
+Have you just made a complex password and don't know how to remember it?
 Don't worry.
 Just run this simplest program and type your password a couple thousand times.